icefurnace83/Like-demo/README.md

 f1  - turn background tile colour on/off

 Currently any key press, even if it does nothing, progesses game time
+Player has access to swim and lava walk at all times in demo

 ## === About === ##
 Like is a progressively generated world to explore with a day night cycle changing light/visibilty
 Many different biome types with different terrain and dungeons.
-Some are easier to navigate then others
+Some are easier to find/navigate then others
 Civilisation: 1 settlement with a host of NPCs (around 125) with placeholder AI
-Some landmasses or terrain features may sometimes fail to generate, leading to a domino effect
+Combat/magic: No combat implemented yet, arrows/ magic have no effect Some landmasses or terrain features may sometimes fail to generate, leading to a domino effect of change